 Making your own salad dressing is easy.
 Even if you add a little sweetness, it’s still going to be healthier than what you buy in a bottle at the store.
 Just remember it’s three parts oil to one part vinegar.
 After that, you can add whatever flavors you like, such as garlic, herbs, spices, and fruit juice.

 In fact, a great tip is to cut up an orange over a bowl, adding the juice to the dressing and some of the orange slices to your salad.
 You can do this with almost any sweet citrus fruit.
 The iron in the orange combines well with baby spinach, making a salad that’s a big step above iceberg or romaine lettuce.
 I like spinach for a salad because it holds up longer in the refrigerator than regular lettuce.

 Want to have a creamy dressing?
 Try using plain, low-fat yogurt instead of mayonnaise.
 Experiment.
 You might be amazed at what you can come up with.

 Another tip is to add hazelnuts to your salad.
 Hazelnuts are rich in folate and Vitamin E, items that help your heart.
 Nuts add crunch to the salad (in place of croutons) and vital fats.
 Sunflower seeds are also a great addition.

 Tomatoes, fresh or cooked, add lots of heart-healthy nutrients in addition to flavor.
-Don’t make a pasta salad without them.
-Combining tomatoes with olive oil, increases your body’s ability to absorb the nutrients.
+Don’t make pasta salad without them.
+Combining tomatoes with olive oil increases your body’s ability to absorb the nutrients.

-Now’s a great time to try something new, to experiment and come up with your own dynamite combinations for great taste and better health.
+Now’s a great time to try something new, experiment, and come up with your own dynamite combinations for great taste and better health.